Court of Appeal judge (England and Wales): Title and form of address

-In court, a Lord Justice of Appeal is referred to as My Lord or Your Lordship, and a Lady Justice of Appeal is referred to as My Lady or Your Ladyship.
+In court, a Lord Justice of Appeal is addressed as "My Lord" or "Your Lordship", and a Lady Justice of Appeal is referred to as "My Lady" or "Your Ladyship".
 The style of "Lord Justice of Appeal" was prescribed by the Supreme Court of Judicature Act 1877, but the term "Lady Justice" was used in practice by women soon after they were promoted to sit as judges of the Court of Appeal, and the term was included in the Courts Act 2003.
 When there is already or has until recently been a judge with the same surname as a new appointee, the new judge will often use a first name as part of his or her judicial title.
 Many judges have done this, such as Lord Justice Lawrence Collins (Sir Lawrence Antony Collins).

 When referring to a Lord or Lady Justice of Appeal in a legal context, the judge is identified by use of the surname (or first name and surname if appropriate), followed by the letters "LJ".
 For example, Lord Justice Bloggs or Lady Justice Bloggs would be referred to as "Bloggs LJ".
 Where several judges are listed the double letters 'LJJ' are used; for example, "Bloggs, Smith and Jones LJJ".

 A knighthood is granted to a man upon appointment to the High Court, usually made a Knight Bachelor; by convention, a woman on appointment to the High Court becomes a Dame Commander of the Most Excellent Order of the British Empire (DBE).
 By convention judges of the Court of Appeal are sworn of the Privy Council, entitling them to the honorific "The Right Honourable".